bencode/oss-upload/README.md

 **you should add this secret file to `.gitignore` file for preventing commit.**

-thie config file can be a node module, then you can read id and secret from env.
+thie config file can be a node module and you can read id and secret from env.

 ```js
 module.exports = {